googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 - `eventloop` has been renamed to `_eventloop`.
 - `tasklets.get_return_value` has been renamed to `tasklets._get_return_value`
   and is no longer among top level exports.
+- `tasklets.MultiFuture` has been renamed to `tasklets._MultiFuture`, removed
+  from top level exports, and has a much simpler interface.

 ## Bare Metal